Due to Joseph T Cruise, MD's busy surgery schedule,

 One of the best ways to refresh facial skin, especially skin suffering from sun damage, a chemical peel is a process of applying a chemical to the skin, which essentially destroys the top, less-healthy layers.
 As the patient’s skin heals it replaces lost collagen, making the skin thicker and healthier with a young, refreshed look.
 Chemical peel is a top choice for dramatically reducing age spots and skin discoloration, and has terrific results alone, or in conjunction with other facial rejuvenation procedures.

-Trichloroacetic acid, or TCA, is a common, effective, trusted chemical used by thousands of top plastic surgeons around the country, including Dr. Cruise.
-In his years of experience, Dr. Cruise has found that TCA is superior to other chemicals such as phenol and fruit acids, in terms of producing satisfactory, long-lasting results for most patients.
+Trichloroacetic acid, or TCA, is a common, effective, trusted chemical used by thousands of top plastic surgeons around the country, including Joseph T Cruise, MD.
+In his years of experience, Joseph T Cruise, MD has found that TCA is superior to other chemicals such as phenol and fruit acids, in terms of producing satisfactory, long-lasting results for most patients.
 However, certain skin conditions may benefit from different chemicals used during the facial chemical peel.
-You should discuss all the particulars of your situation during your consultation with Dr. Cruise, in order to achieve the best facial rejuvenation results.
+You should discuss all the particulars of your situation during your consultation with Joseph T Cruise, MD, in order to achieve the best facial rejuvenation results.

-Any patient interested in a chemical peel should ensure that the surgeon who performs their procedure is board certified and qualified for the procedure – which Dr. Cruise is.
+Any patient interested in a chemical peel should ensure that the surgeon who performs their procedure is board certified and qualified for the procedure – which Joseph T Cruise, MD is.
 Although this procedure can be highly effective, does not require general anesthesia, and is affordable, it does carry with it some risks, and should only be performed by trained, experienced professionals.
-Dr. Cruise has over a decade of experience with hundreds of patients throughout Orange County from his Newport Beach location, and believes in customizing each patient’s facial rejuvenation approach to suit that person’s needs and desired outcome.
+Joseph T Cruise, MD has over a decade of experience with hundreds of patients throughout Orange County from his Newport Beach location, and believes in customizing each patient’s facial rejuvenation approach to suit that person’s needs and desired outcome.
 Discuss any of your concerns with him in your consultation.

-Typically during the procedure, Dr. Cruise applies a chemical peel to the entire face at once, including the eyelids, forehead, cheeks, nose, mouth area, chin, and neck.
+Typically during the procedure, Joseph T Cruise, MD applies a chemical peel to the entire face at once, including the eyelids, forehead, cheeks, nose, mouth area, chin, and neck.
 Local anesthesia is often administered to make the patient as comfortable as possible, and minimize unpleasant effects of the procedure.
 Many patients are concerned when their facial skin becomes a thicker texture and appears burned, but in approximately 7 to 10 days the patient’s skin will begin to peel and reveal the healthy, rejuvenated skin below.
-As with any cosmetic surgery, Dr. Cruise works to minimize complications, and patients should be aware that this procedure does involve some minor, but unpleasant, effects during the healing process.
+As with any cosmetic surgery, Joseph T Cruise, MD works to minimize complications, and patients should be aware that this procedure does involve some minor, but unpleasant, effects during the healing process.